 Lichee: A large Chinese tree on which grow clusters of round fruit, each about as big as a walnut with a thin reddish-coloured skin covered with prickles like horse chestnut burrs; inside is a large kernel covered by a very tasty, sweet, white flesh, which is the small edible part.

-Jack fruit: A weird fruit which occurs in South East Asia, Africa and other tropical lands and grows on large trees in a very strange way—namely, straight out from the trunk!
+Jack fruit: A weird fruit that occurs in South East Asia, Africa and other tropical lands and grows on large trees in a very strange way—namely, straight out from the trunk!
 Jack fruit looks like a squash, of a yellowy-green colour, covered with huge, rough warts and its skin is so extraordinarily tough that it is almost impossible to cut open.
 Inside are elongated seeds, each one enclosed in a silken pod of delicious, perfumed, sweet fruit.
-If one oils one’s hands first, one can separate the fruit from the seeds easier as the whole process is a sticky one.
+If one oils ones hands first, one can separate the fruit from the seeds easier as the whole process is a sticky one.
 People in India and Africa sometimes cook jack fruit when it is green as a vegetable, very much like unripe mangoes; it must, naturally, be skinned and pitted first.

 Durian: Exotic in the extreme this Asian fruit, which grows on large trees, is about the size of a melon with a coarse, prickly, brownish-green skin; it is famous for its odour, which to some foreign noses comes as a perfume and to others as an unbearable stench; one should not take it into the